HARSHITSHARMA18/TINDOG/README.md

 # TINDOG

-A Tinder for Dogs type website implemented using majorly bootsrap
+A Tinder for Dogs type website implemented using majorly bootstrap

 # USER INTERFACE